mseitzdev/CSS_Store/readme.txt

 that can be used to place an order.
 This program uses the MVC pattern, with the index.php file functioning as the main controller and the rest of the program functioning as views and database interfaces.

+See folder "compsci_student_store" for source code, and file "compsci_store_database.sql" For the SQL database export file.
 ____________________________________________________________________________________________

 Software Requirements for installation: